 A business interruption policy provides financial assistance to businesses forced to close down due to an event covered by their policy, which impacted their business property.
 If your business suffers a loss covered by your business interruption policy you can file a claim for:

 Determining what your business interruption insurance covers require a detailed review of your policy terms and conditions.
-The attorneys at The MIC Firm can review your business interruption claims after a storm to determine the details of your coverage.
+The attorneys at My Insurance Case can review your business interruption claims after a storm to determine the details of your coverage.

 How Do I File a Business Interruption Claim?